 The Russian invasion of Ukraine in early 2022 initially pushed oil prices much higher, with the nominal Brent Crude spot prices jumping from \$86/barrel in January to \$122/barrel in June - the highest they had been since 2014 (Figure 10).
 These prices were high enough to create a drag on economic growth.
 However, they were fairly short-lived.
-Since peaking in June 2022, prices have dropped to \$80/barrel in December.
+After peaking in June 2022, prices dropped to \$80/barrel in December and have stayed between \$75 and \$85/barrel since.